qa-tools/qa-tools/examples/02-HtmlElements.md

 ---
 layout:     page
 title:      HtmlElements
 categories: [examples]
+gh-file:    examples/02-HtmlElements.md
 ---

 On a page there is a sidebar on the left.
 Inside a sidebar there are multiple sideboxes, and one of them is LoginBox.
 LoginBox consists of 2 inputs and submit button.